toombs-caeman/toombs-caeman.github.io/rpg/rpg_other.md

 * light to heavy - how many numbers go on the character sheet?
 * mechanical to roleplay-based - do you reward role playing mechanically?
 Is it more board game or improv?
 * embedded vs universal - how heavily themed are your mechanics? honey heist vs GURPs
+* personal vs collective - does the story focus on individuals, a single faction, the relationship between factions or the lifetime of a universe?

 I'm [attempting](shark_rpg.md) to throw this together (and I'm ready for the heartbreak).